mnichols08/udemy-courses/dr-angela-yu/the-complete-web-development-bootcamp/section-02.md

 ## Self Closing Tags
 Void Elements are elements that are forbidden from generating any content whatsoever suchas a horizontal rule `<hr />` Another common example of self closing elements are line breaks `<br />`

+## Favorite Movie Project
+We will build a simple website which tracks our very favorite top 3 movies of all time.
+We will need a Heading, a sub heading, and a horizontal rule then, we need a sub sub heading with some paragraph elements The content will of course be a list of my top three favorite movies